tyroprogrammer/learn-react-app/src/tutorial/08-ComposingComponents.md

 ```
 Think about what we did here. `Dialog` component really doesn't know what it's `children` would be beforehand.
 Whoever is using this `Dialog` component can pass in any `children` that they like.
 Within the `render` function `Dialog` says - hey I'll display anything my user passes me as children, I don't need to know what that is.

-This my friend is composition and this is migthy powerful if you want to write reusable components.
+This my friend is composition and this is mighty powerful if you want to write reusable components.

 2. render props